mayankrajput021/Smart-Library-Management-System-/Smart-Library-Management-System-main/README.md

 # Smart Library Management System (SLMS)

-A console-based Library Management System built in **Core Java**, developed as the "Build Your Own Project" submission for the **Java Programming** course (VITyarthi flipped-course evaluation).

-The project demonstrates core Java/OOP concepts — abstraction, inheritance, polymorphism, interfaces, the Collections Framework, exception handling, file I/O, and classic design patterns (Singleton, Factory, DAO) — inside a realistic, layered application rather than isolated exercises.
+This project is a console-based Student Management System developed in Core Java for the “Build Your Own Project” submission of the Java Programming course.
+It combines fundamental and advanced Java concepts, including abstraction, inheritance, polymorphism, interfaces, collections, exception handling, file handling, and design patterns, to build a structured application for managing student information and academic records.

 ## Overview

-SLMS lets an **Admin**, **Librarian**, or **Member** log in to a role-appropriate menu to manage a library's book catalog, issue/return books, track overdue fines, and view analytical reports.
-Data is persisted to human-readable CSV files, so the whole project runs with **zero external dependencies** — just a JDK.
+SMS allows an Admin, Faculty, or Student to log in through a role-based menu to manage student records, maintain course information, record attendance and marks, and generate academic reports.
+Data is stored in human-readable CSV files, allowing the complete application to run using only Core Java and a JDK, without requiring any external libraries or dependencies.

 ## Features

-- **Role-based access control** — Admin, Librarian, and Member each see a different menu, enforced via an abstract `User` class with three polymorphic subclasses.
-- **Book catalog management** — add, update, remove, list, and search books by title/author/category.
-- **Issue & return workflow** — borrow limits (no duplicate active loans), automatic due-date calculation (14-day loan period), and automatic per-day overdue fine calculation on return.
-- **User management** — self-registration for members; Admins can create Librarian/Admin accounts and delete users.
-- **Reporting & analytics** — inventory summary, most-borrowed books,
-  overdue report, and per-member activity/fines report.
-- **Centralized validation & custom exceptions** — every service method validates input and raises a specific, catchable exception (`InvalidInputException`, `DuplicateEntryException`, `BookNotFoundException`, `UserNotFoundException`, `AuthenticationException`, `BookUnavailableException`).
-- **File-based logging** — every significant action (login, book added, book issued/returned, errors) is timestamped and written to `logs/app.log` via a Singleton logger.
+## Features

+**Role-Based Authentication** — Separate login access is provided for Admin, Faculty, and Student users.
+Each role is directed to a dedicated menu with permissions appropriate to their responsibilities.

+**Student Records** — Manage complete student profiles with options to add, edit, delete, search, and display records using student ID, name, department, or semester.

+**Course Management** — Administrators and faculty can maintain course information, while students can view available subjects and register for their required courses.

+**Attendance Management** — Faculty can record and update subject-wise attendance, while students can view their attendance percentage and attendance history.

+**Marks & Grade Processing** — Faculty can enter examination marks, after which the system calculates total marks, percentage, and grades automatically.

+**User Administration** — Students can create their own accounts, while administrators can add faculty members, modify user details, and remove accounts when required.

+**Academic Reports** — Generate student performance summaries, attendance reports, course-wise statistics, and individual result reports for easier academic analysis.

+**Validation & Exception Handling** — Invalid inputs and unavailable records are handled using custom exceptions such as `InvalidInputException`, `DuplicateEntryException`, `StudentNotFoundException`, `CourseNotFoundException`, and `AuthenticationException`.

+**CSV-Based Storage** — Student, course, attendance, marks, and user information is stored in human-readable CSV files, providing persistent storage without requiring a database.

+**Application Logging** — Important events such as user login, record updates, attendance entries, result modifications, and errors are recorded with timestamps in `logs/app.log` using a Singleton-based logger.

-- **Password hashing** — passwords are SHA-256 hashed before being written to disk; plaintext passwords are never persisted.
+**Password Security** — User passwords are converted into SHA-256 hashes before being stored, ensuring that plain-text credentials are never persisted.

-- **Self-contained test suite** — 20 unit tests exercising validation rules, authentication, and the issue/return/fine lifecycle, run against in-memory fakes (no external test framework required).
+**Testing Support** — Core application functionality is verified through independent test cases covering authentication, validation, registration, enrollment, attendance, marks, and exception-handling scenarios.
 ## Technologies / Tools Used

 | Concern            | Choice                                            |